 - Exploratory teachers can be organized as teams with planning times setting the stage for flexibility and curriculum integration in these content areas.

-- Special Education and ELL students should be included in core and exploratory team calculations.
+- Special Education and ELL students should be included in core and exploratory team composition.

 STEP 9: Design course selection/registration worksheet